New Zealanders emerge from coronavirus lockdown — craving fast food

 Almost 83 percent of the 1,472 people infected have now recovered, while 19 people have died, two in their 60s and the rest older.
 The toll is so small that Ardern has received a phone call with each loss of life.

-Before the lockdown, New Zealand appeared to be on a similar trajectory to Italy, said John McDermott, executive director at Motu Economic and Public Policy Research, who has been modeling the virus’s transmission.
+Before the lockdown, New Zealand appeared to be on a trajectory similar to Italy’s, said John McDermott, executive director at Motu Economic and Public Policy Research, who has been modeling the virus’s transmission.

 “I think New Zealand has done remarkably well,” he said.
 “There’s some frustration with this tail — this is a terrible disease to control — but we’ve got it down to a level where it will be easier to track and trace.”

-Under the slightly easier conditions, New Zealanders are allowed to return to pastimes that allow physical distance, like fishing and golf.
+Under the slightly eased conditions, New Zealanders are allowed to return to pastimes that allow physical distance, such as fishing and golf.
 But the country’s beloved rugby is still off-limits.

-Businesses were able to reopen Tuesday if they could maintain distance between workers and operate without physical contact with customers.
+Businesses were able to reopen Tuesday if they could maintain appropriate distance between workers and operate without physical contact with customers.
 From cafes to excavator rentals, firms were taking online orders and putting the goods out for customers to collect.

 It appeared that Kiwis had missed fast food the most during the lockdown.
 Before dawn on Tuesday, long lines formed outside McDonald’s and KFC.